giampaolo/psutil/docs/index.rst

   .. method:: status()

-    The current process status as a string.
-The returned string is one of the `psutil.STATUS_* <#process-status-constants>`_ constants.
+    The current process status as a :class:`psutil.ProcessStatus` enum member.
+    The returned value is one of the
+    `psutil.STATUS_* <#process-status-constants>`_ constants.

+    .. versionchanged:: 8.0.0 return value is now a :class:`psutil.ProcessStatus`
+      enum member instead of a plain ``str``.

   .. method:: cwd()